brunoV/karma/README.md

 ## Database

-Karma uses SQLite by default.
-It will create a database on the service folder called `karma.db`.
+Karma uses SQLite as its backend by default.
+At startup, it will create a database file on the service folder called `karma.db`.

 You can change the storage engine in the `database` section of the `karma.yml` config file; simply pick a diferent JDBC URL string and driver.